Macrometacorp/jsC8/docs/Drivers/JS/Reference/Graph/README.md

 `async graph.drop([dropCollections]): Object`

-Deletes the graph from the database.
+Deletes the graph from the fabric.

 **Arguments**